joshlk/robotchinwag.com/_posts/2024-05-04-layer-normalization-deriving-the-gradient-for-the-backward-pass.md

 ## Next

-This concludes the series of using tensor calclus in deep learning.
-Further examples can be found on the [intro page](/posts/gradients-in-deep-learning/).
+Further examples of calculating gradients using tensor calculus and index notation can be found on the [intro page](/posts/gradients-for-backpropagation/).